 |Follow GPS Track||YES||YES||NO||YES|

-It’s easy to see why this new release is set to become a firm favourite for keen sports-people.
+It’s easy to see why the Fenix 6 is a firm favorite for keen sportspeople.
 It may even get a few couch potatoes dusting off their trainers to head outside to enjoy the myriad of fun functions on offer.

-If however all these features are making your head spin and you’re after a little less functionality plus a little more affordability, browse our online store to view a broad range of incredible smartwatches.
+If however all these features are making your head spin and you’re after a little less functionality plus a little more affordability, check the Fenix 6 range and other options here.